 The targets and results are as follows.

-We have consistently continued our community-based social contribution initiatives centered on the GENKI Activities, successfully building strong relationships between each of our sites and neighboring residents.
-This year, we expanded our next-generation development initiatives, focusing on providing educational support to high schools.
-We believe that educational support not only enhances the capabilities of schools but also strengthens local communities and nurtures the future leaders of both the region and Japan—an essential contribution to realizing a sustainable society.
-In the next fiscal year, we will continue to actively promote next-generation development efforts and strive to be a company trusted by the local community.
+We have consistently maintained our community-focused social contribution initiatives, centered on GENKI activities, and have built strong relationships between our various locations and local residents.
+Our support for the next generation—centered on educational assistance for elementary and high schools—not only enhances the educational capabilities of schools but also strengthens the local community.
+We believe that nurturing the future leaders of our region and Japan is essential to realizing a sustainable society.
+We will continue to actively engage in supporting the next generation and strive to be a company trusted by the local community.

 In the course of promoting social contribution activities, the Sumitomo Rubber Group takes an approach that develops deep root in local communities surrounding its factories and other business bases.
 To this end, employees take the initiative to host events aimed at interacting with residents of these communities in order to create an environment conducive to mutual understanding and develop robust relationship of trust with them.
 Building on this relationship, we strive to resolve issues confronting each community.